euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 		- 375 GB disk up to 8, total 3TB
 		- Data survives reset but not VM stop/termination
 		- Cannot be reattached to a different VM
+		- Best option
+			- Even higher performance, but no redundancy
 	- HDD or SDD
 	- Disk resizing
 	- Attached to read-only mode to multiple VMs